tryrocket-cloud/tryrocket-cloud/applications/vault/README.md

 *TLDR;*

-Service Account `vault-auth` with `system:auth-delegator` ClusterRole is needed to be able to generate a `token_reviewer_jwt` for Vault. `system:auth-delegator` grants permissions to use TokenReview API.
+Service Account `vault` with `system:auth-delegator` ClusterRole is needed to be able to generate a `token_reviewer_jwt` for Vault. `system:auth-delegator` grants permissions to use TokenReview API.
 Vault will be using `token_reviewer_jwt` as an authentication token for the TokenReview API calls.
 TokenReview API is the API to validate tokens. `token_reviewer_jwt` are short-lived tokens and for now need to be updated manually (need research).

 ### Scenario: Vault is running inside the Kubernetes cluster

+When running Vault inside the Kubernetes cluster, you can use the Kubernetes service account token that is mounted into the Vault pod.
+By using the official Helm Chart for Vault the service account `vault` and cluster binding role `vault-server-binding` are already created.

     vault auth enable kubernetes
     kubectl exec -it vault-0 -n vault -- cat /var/run/secrets/kubernetes.io/serviceaccount/ca.crt > ca.crt